A Guide to Specialist Disability Accommodation (SDA)

 Take note that all registered SDA providers, like the Property Friends, must be registered under the NDIS Quality and Safeguards Commission.

 Property Friends is committed to providing the most outstanding SDA dwellings in desirable conditions.
-We use state-of-the-art technology to create a sustainable living environment and deliver the best possible care.
+We use state-of-the-art technology to create a sustainable living environment and deliver the best living conditions.
 Get in touch with us now to get to know more by clicking here to book a discovery session.

 Written for Property Friends by Amanda Dickens